ahofmann4/XX_CodingClub/ReadMe.md

 # XX Coding Club

-See the .html recap files to see what we have been up to
+See the .Rmd recap files to see what we have been up to each day